fooof-tools/fooof/doc/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Aperiodic activity has long known to be present in neural data, but has been less of a
-research focus, as compared to periodic activity.
+research focus (as compared to periodic activity).
 Recent work has demonstrated
 that aperiodic activity is dynamic, and systematically varies both within [1_] and between
 [2_] subjects, and has suggested potential physiological interpretations of aperiodic activity
 [3_] (see also below for more on this).

 We consider measuring aperiodic activity to be important for two reasons:

 - Aperiodic activity is always there, and it is dynamic.
-Even if periodic activity
+Even if periodic activity is the
-  is the focus of the analysis, quantification of such data must explicitly account
+  focus of the analysis, quantification of such data must explicitly account for aperiodic
-  for aperiodic activity to appropriately measure which components of the data are actually
+  activity to accurately measure which components of the data are actually changing.
-  changing.
 - Aperiodic components of neural signals may be important and interesting in their own right
   as an interesting signal to investigate.
 This is motivated by findings that aperiodic activity
   is dynamic, correlates with other features of interest, and is of theoretical interest [1_, 2_, 3_].